(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 To the human spirit, an individual’s presence in the company of others is an unspoken promise—I am here to help you survive.
 But, as citizens, our survival depends on keeping our monetary and legal identity looking good in the eyes of the king, or whoever’s services we are presently depending upon, to survive.
 No one can help us with that.
 Consequently, our material survival is independent of our relationships, and this deprives us of the contentment that humans experience when helping carry each other’s burdens, as Jesus told us to do two thousand years ago.

 The essential element of a spiritual home is a community of people who rely on one another to survive.
 (No, having a neighborhood block party each weekend down at the end of the street does not suffice, though I deeply appreciate the sentiment.)
-As upstanding citizens, our survival requires that we comply with the prescribed law to maintain our civil rights.
+As upstanding citizens, we must comply with the law to maintain our civil rights.
 Thus, we are not qualified to experience the contentment that comes with living in a spiritual home.
 This is not because of our Nature.
 After all, we evolved to survive by supporting one another in informal, communal relationships.
 It’s our circumstances that disqualify us.
 We can’t serve the state and simultaneously participate in the life of a spiritual home.
 And, since our survival depends infinitely more on serving the state than attending to the needs of the people around us, we have no choice but to turn our backs on the spirit of life.
 And it hurts.

 Sometimes soldiers find themselves in battlefield situations, where, for months, they are dependent on the men around them to survive.
-Hmm… Interdependence and survival: Those are the qualifications for a spiritual home.
+Hmm… Interdependence and survival: Those are the ingredients for a spiritual home.
 Thus, the battlefield provides those men with the only experience of a spiritual home that can be provided by a world governed by the knowledge of good and evil.
 When these men return to what passes for a home in the civilized world, they frequently become so homesick, from the spiritual insult of not feeling needed, that they don’t survive.

 If we can recognize that they are dying from homesickness, we might begin to comprehend what our problem is.
 And, if that inspires us to analyze the knowledge of good and evil, based on what it does to us, rather than what it does for us, then those young men’s deaths will not have been in vain.